 At the Mission Twilight Concert Series you can expect to see between 100 and up to about 700 people in lawn chairs and on blankets enjoying an evening of live music in the park.
 Average attendance is up to about 400, but it depends on the featured band and the weather.

 There is usually a bit of food for sale and the park has a play area nearby for kids.
-There is also a restaurant at the park and folk on its outdoor patio have good views of the concert.
+There is also a restaurant at the park and folks on its outdoor patio have good views of the concert.

-Tips and Advice
+Tips & Advice

 TIP #1: Take a blanket or chair to sit on, and an umbrella if it looks like rain.